interkosmos/fortran-sqlite3/README.md

 Note that the wrapper function `sqlite3_bind_text()` selects destructor type `SQLITE_TRANSIENT` if argument `destructor` is not passed, in contrast to the SQLite default `SQLITE_STATIC`.
 Therefore, SQLite will make a copy of the given value.
-Otherwise, the passed variable would go out of scope before SQLite could read the string completely, leading to possible data corruption.
+Otherwise, the passed variable could go out of scope before SQLite was able to read the string completely, leading to possible data corruption.

-It is recommended to call the interface `sqlite3_bind_text_()` (trailing underscore) directly, if `SQLITE_STATIC` is preferred.

 ## Licence
 ISC